ROCm/TransferBench/docs/reference/environment-variables.rst

     * - ``HSA_ENABLE_SDMA``
       - Enables SDMA when set to ``1``.
 To disable, set to ``0``.

         This is a HIP runtime environment variable.
-When SDMA is disabled, the DMA executor falls back to using blit kernels (GFX) internally.
+When SDMA is disabled, the DMA Executor falls back to using blit kernels (GFX) internally.